gustavious/zemogaTest/Readme.md

 $ npm run build
 ```

-To start the server on production/
+To start the server on production

 ```shell
 $ npm run serve